uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 }
 ```

-_NOTE: the resource ARNs in the above policy are permissive for the puposes of this guide.
+_NOTE: the resource ARNs in the above policy are permissive for the purposes of this guide.
 You probably want to restrict
 them to a smaller set of resources.
 The Policy Editor is your friend._

 6. Click on _Next: Tags_